 Upon moving back to Texas, from Chicago to Houston, he reunited with Kyle Wright, his long-time friend and former bandmate from Lubbock’s Texas Speedbump Band.
 After a few rehearsals, they were at it again – playing local Houston venues.
 In 2012 he began fronting the successful Houston cover band, Retroburn.
 The band frequented top Houston-area venues such as House of Blues, Pleasure Pier and the Kemah Boardwalk.
 It was during this time that he developed a working relationship with Retroburn’s lead guitarist, Gerald Thurmond.
 Thurmond, Woodring and Wright would go on to form the group that grew into the popular Houston-based Texas string-band, The Recollection.
 The project stayed true to its Texas roots, with Thurmond and Woodring writing songs mostly on Texas themes, about everything from Willie Nelson to Bluebonnets.
 Performing their original songs, using traditional bluegrass instruments makes for a high energy, foot stomping, good-ole Texas time.
 In 2017, they released their first recording project, an EP titled “This Is Texgrass!”.
 In 2018, thanks to the direction of Grammy Award winning Producer, Lloyd Maines, they started working with Houston music icon, Jack Saunders on another recording project.
 In early 2019, they released a follow-up EP titled “True Texas True” which included guests such as Lloyd Maines, Tina Wilkins and Jack Saunders.

 2019 looks to be a big year for Woodring, releasing albums both as a solo artist as well as with The Recollection.
-He continues to perform regularly, both local and regionally, earning respect as a true Texas songwriter, and showcasing his voice that is as big as the state he calls home.
+With a Full-Length album due out in the Summer, he continues to perform regularly, both locally and regionally, earning respect as a true Texas songwriter, and showcasing his voice that is as big as the state he calls home.